Adrian Watkins.

 Building.

 EDGE Diagnostic v2.
 A 25-minute structured conversation that produces a board-ready AI capability snapshot.
 Single-page memo output rather than a slide deck.
-The v2 spec is closed; build runs through Q2 and lands on democratising.ai.
+The v2 spec is closed; the build is in flight and lands on democratising.ai.

 Drafting the EDGE field manual for nominating committees.
 Aimed at the question a board chair actually asks at a quarterly review.
-Due Q3.
+Due this quarter.

 Advising.